grype/SwiftAnnouncements/README.md

 [![CI](https://github.com/grype/SwiftAnnouncements/actions/workflows/main.yml/badge.svg)](https://github.com/grype/SwiftAnnouncements/actions/workflows/main.yml)

+An event dispatch mechanism that allows broadcast of information to registered observers.
-Announcements is an alternative implementation of the Observer pattern, similar to `NSNotificationCenter` but with a few key differences:
+It is similar to `NSNotificationCenter`, but with a few notable differences:

+- Any type of object can be announced
 - Subscription is block based
-- Any type of object can be announced
-- Thread-safe and thread-agnostic - announcements are delivered in the same thread they are announced
+- Thread-agnostic - announcements are delivered in the same thread they are announced
 - Handling of announcements does not require a run loop

 ### Example: